idebtor/JoyJava/CodingLab2.md

 # Comparable and Comparator Interfaces
 -------------------------------------------------------------------
-## Lab Assignment - Part 1
+## Lab Assignment -
 Review through the __Comparable and Comparator Interface__ lesson.
 Implement some classes such that they work with `ShapeDriver.java`.
-Complete `StudentDriver.java` coding such that it produces the sample run shown below:
+Complete `ShapeDriver.java` coding such that it produces the sample run shown below:

+#### Hints:
+- Shape class has one intance variable: `private java.util.Date created;`
+- You may make a good use of Eclipse <source> <generate> menu to generate some of obivous code.

 ## Files to submit:
 - Shape.java, Point.java, Sqaure.java, Circle.java, Triangle.java